Deniskinyua/alx-low_level_programming/0x0B-malloc_free/README.md

                                                                              MANDATORY TASKS

-Task 0: "Float Like a Buterfly, Sting Like A Bee" \n Write a function that creates an array of chars, and initializes it with a specific char.
+Task 0: "Float Like a Buterfly, Sting Like A Bee"

+Write a function that creates an array of chars, and initializes it with a specific char.

     Prototype: char *create_array(unsigned int size, char c);
     Returns NULL if size = 0
     Returns a pointer to the array, or NULL if it fails \n

-Task 1: "The Woman Who Has No Imagination Has No Wings" \n Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+Task 1: "The Woman Who Has No Imagination Has No Wings"

+Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

     (i) Prototype: char *_strdup(char *str);